dbnegative/lambda-deployment-wrapper/README.md

 ```
 * Create a config.json file to host lambda function variables in the config folder.

-* Edit the config/build.conf to taste.
+* Edit the config/build.conf and add 3rd party python libs.
 Read the code for more details

 * Setup the build enviroment

+* Edit the lambda_function.py with your functionality

 ```
 ./deploy-wrapper.py setup
 ```